-Buying a foreclosure or REO property in
+Buying a REO or foreclosure in Covina

-What's an REO?
+What is an REO?

-All set to make an offer?
+Ready to make an offer?

 Most lenders have a REO department that you'll work with in buying a REO property from them.
 Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for taking offers.
 Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 After you've submitted your offer, you can expect the bank to counter offer.
 From there it will be your decision whether to accept their counter, or offer a counter to the counter offer.
 Understand, you'll be dealing with a process that usually involves several people at the bank, and they don't work evenings or weekends.
 It's quite common for the process of offers and counter offers to take days or even weeks.